amarinjs/sitio/_posts/2019-09-27-error-detection.md

 ## Checksum

-It adds up all the values in the packet (IP,TCP)
+It adds up all the values in the packet (IP,TCP,UDP)

-<a class="button button--primary button--rounded button--xs" href="">PROS</a> Fast and cheap (Even in software)
+<a class="button button--primary button--rounded button--xs" href="">PROS</a> Fast and cheap (Motivated by earlier software implementations)

-<a class="button button--primary button--rounded button--xs" href="">CONS</a> Not very robust (Weak error detection guarantees)
+<a class="button button--primary button--rounded button--xs" href="">CONS</a> Not very robust (Only guarantees single bit ED)

-Easy to cheat, with as few as 2 bit errors. eg If 1 bit error adds 16 and another substracts 16, the checksum won't catch the error.
+Easy to cheat, with as few as 2 bit errors. eg If 1 bit error adds 16 and another 1 bit error substracts 16, the checksum won't catch the error.

 ## CRC